Skip to page content

 Paul is a Canterbury born author and journalist.
 Paul spent three years researching the movie ‘A Canterbury Tale’ which came out in 1943.
 Paul has captured the most wonderfully illuminating comments and anecdotes from cast and crew members of the original film from 1943.

-If you are interested in purchasing a copy of ‘A Canterbury Tale’ by Paul Tritton and supporting our charity to help provide vital care and support to our residents with disabilities at Footprints, then please contact Andrew Taft on mail@andytaft.com to purchase yours today.
+If you would like to find out more and are interested in purchasing a copy of ‘A Canterbury Tale’ by Paul Tritton, please click here or contact Andrew Taft on mail@andytaft.com.